The plaice is known for its flavoursome meat, almost creamy texture and characteristic red spots.

 The mild and sweet taste makes the plaice a great companion for shellfish.
 The firm texture of the meat also makes it easy to combine the plaice with crisp vegetables and new potatoes for an intriguing mix of textures.

 Plaice is a lean fish with a lot to offer in terms of nutrition.
 It has a high protein content and contains very little fat and no carbohydrates.
-The plaice is a good source of healthy omega-3 fatty acids, and has a high content of selenium and vitamin D.
+Plaice is a good source of healthy omega-3 fatty acids and vitamin D, and it has a high content of selenium.